Nicky Chinn: 1980s–2000s

 Chinn and Chapman gradually separated during the early 1980s, finally splitting up in 1983.
 Chinn's 12-year stint with Chapman had made him co-writer of over fifty Top 40 hits.
 In 1983 he co-wrote "Dancing in the Dark", a UK hit for Kim Wilde.

 During their careers they were recipients of three Ivor Novello Awards for songwriting, including the Jimmy Kennedy award for outstanding career achievement in 1997.

 During the late 1980s and throughout the 1990s, Nicky Chinn suffered from ill health causing an enforced break in his career.
 He returned in 2004 and started working with various writers including Jorgen Elofsson, and they wrote "You Must Have Had a Broken Heart" for Westlife's 2006 album Back Home, which went to number one in the UK Albums Chart selling over a million copies.

 Chinn now spends time in Nashville, Tennessee, working with many writers there.
 He co-wrote "Live Like There's No Tomorrow" recorded by Selena Gomez for her 2010 album, A Year Without Rain, which debuted at number 4 on the Billboard Top 200 albums chart.
-The song was also featured in her Disney movie Ramona and Beezus.
+The song was also featured in her Disney film Ramona and Beezus.
 Also while in Nashville he co-wrote "A Beautiful Life", which was recorded by Donny and Marie Osmond for their 2010 album, Donny & Marie.